 We can help you build the perfect CV, application and personal statement to help your ’employment pack’ stand out from the crowd, whether you’re applying for university, an apprenticeship or other employment.

-As part of Capital City College Group, London’s leading and largest further education provider, our commitment to equality and diversity will help to ensure that we are the first choice for students, staff, employers and partners.
+Our commitment to equality and diversity will help to ensure that we are the first choice for students, staff, employers and partners.

 Our college attracts students from all over the world who are seeking a first-rate education and we recognise our responsibility to provide a positive and inspiring experience in terms of equality of opportunity.

 Your CV is the ‘course of your life’ (literally translated from the Latin, curriculum vitae), detailing your personal details, qualifications, work experience and skills, to show potential employers why you are the best person for the job that you are applying for.
-Download our CV template to help you build yours:
+Download our CV template to help you build yours.

 You’ll also need to send a cover letter with your CV.
 Your cover letter should be customised to the company you want to work for, talking about some of your key skills, why you are applying for that specific job vacancy and how you are the perfect match for their organisation.